-The Company is developing an application module for hip revision surgery, in collaboration with IBM and Johns Hopkins University, funded in part by a grant from the National Institute for Standards and Technology (Advanced Technology Program) of the United States Department of Commerce ("NIST").
+The Company has developed a software package for hip revision surgery, in collaboration with IBM and Johns Hopkins University, funded in part by a grant from the National Institute for Standards and Technology (Advanced Technology Program) of the United States Department of Commerce ("NIST").
 Hip revision surgery generally is difficult, time consuming and complex.
 The metal in the existing implant distorts x-ray images used for planning the surgery, obstructing the remaining bone and, if a cemented implant is to be replaced, the location of the cement mantle.
 The removal of the cement mantle without removing any of the remaining thin bone structure is a major challenge for the surgeon.
-The first phase of the hip revision project relates to the development and implementation of software to create a clearer image of the remaining bone and fragmented cement in preparing the surgical plan.
-The second phase of the project involves its validation in a clinical setting.
-The Company believes that its hip revision application module will improve surgical planning for hip revision surgery and would enable the robot to remove cement more precisely than if the hip revision procedure were performed manually.
+The first phase of the hip revision project related to the development and implementation of software to create a clearer image of the remaining bone and fragmented cement in preparing the surgical plan.
+The second phase of the project involved its validation in a clinical setting.
+The Company believes that its hip revision application module will improve surgical planning for hip revision surgery and enable the robot to remove cement more precisely than if the hip revision procedure were performed manually.

 Under the terms of the NIST grant, the Company, IBM and Johns Hopkins University are entitled to reimbursement for 49% of the expenses incurred in connection with the project for a period of three years.
 The maximum amount of expenses subject to reimbursement under the grant is approximately \$4,000,000, so that not more than \$1,960,000 in expenses may be reimbursed in the aggregate to the Company, IBM and Johns Hopkins University under the grant.
-The Company has incurred research and development expenses of approximately \$621,000 in connection with the hip revision project through March 31, 1997.
-As of June 15, 1997, the Company had received \$203,000 under the terms of the grant.
-See "Use of Proceeds" and "Business -- Potential Orthopaedic Applications of ROBODOC System."
-The Company began clinical trials for the hip revision application in Europe near the end of 1996.
+The Company has incurred research and development expenses of approximately \$923,000 in connection with the hip revision project through September 30, 1997.
+As of September 30, 1997, the Company had received \$385,781 under the terms of the grant.
+See "Use of Proceeds" and "Business -- Potential Orthopaedic and Neurosurgical Applications."
+The Company has completed clinical evaluations for the hip revision application in Europe and plans to commence marketing the software for the hip revision application to its customers in Europe in early 1998.

-The Company is expanding the library of implants used at clinical sites to include multiple implant lines, revision stems, and custom-made prostheses.
-During December 1996, the Company was awarded an order from Johnson & Johnson's Professional ("J&J") to add J&J's S-ROM hip prostheses to its software library.
-When completed, this will allow orthopedic surgeons to plan hip replacement surgeries using J&J's line of implants.
+The Company offers five lines of prostheses on its library of hip implants at clinical sites.
+It is expanding the library to include multiple implant lines, revision stems, and custom-made prostheses.
+The Company has received orders from Howmedica, a division of Pfizer, and Johnson & Johnson Professional, Inc. ("J&J") to add their respective hip prostheses to its existing software library, which included the implant libraries of Biomet and DePuy.
+When completed, this will allow orthopaedic surgeons to plan hip replacement surgeries using Howmedica's and J&J's line of implants.
 The Company will further expand the library of implants used at clinical sites to include multiple implant lines, revision stems, and custom-made prostheses.
 The Company has also commenced preliminary work with respect to the application of the base technology for total knee replacement and with respect to the application of the base technology for total knee replacement surgery.